The Top 10 Budget-Friendly Wellness Destinations Around the Globe

 Wild Run Retreats – if you love running then you might not be able to turn down this luxury women’s only retreat which combines days filled with trail running in some of the most beautiful scenery on earth, wellness workshops and the chance to meet other like-minded women.

 Another European country that does wellness so well is Portugal.
-Whether you’re after a wellness destination filled with relaxation and spa treatments or an adrenaline fuelled trip of surfing and yoga, Portugal combines all that brilliantly with a sprinkle of culture and history.
+Whether you’re after a wellness destination filled with relaxation and spa treatments or an adrenaline-fuelled trip of surfing and yoga, Portugal combines all that brilliantly with a sprinkle of culture and history.
 There are so many wellness resorts, retreats and centres all over the country from the Duoro Valley in the North to the Algarve Coast in the South, all of which let you experience divine Mediterranean cuisine, hot spring and thermal spas and a variety of sports such as cycling and running.
-Its also a great place to escape to during the winter months and Portugal is one of the most budget friendly European wellness destinations.
+It’s also a great place to escape to during the winter months and Portugal is one of the most budget-friendly European wellness destinations.

 My favourite wellness spots in Portugal are:

 Monte Martinheiras, Alentejo- This budget-friendly wellness accommodation and retreat centre is the perfect place to come to relax in the beautiful Portuguese hills.
 They offer several wellness services such as detox programs, juice fasts, pranayama, Ayurvedic cooking classes and of course daily meditation or yoga.
-You’re free to stay and participate in daily yoga meditation or join a retreat which focuses on detox through yoga and juice fasting.
+You’re free to stay and participate in daily yoga meditation or join a retreat that focuses on detox through yoga and juice fasting.

 Last but not least and probably the most well-known wellness destination is the tropical island of Bali.
 Even though it’s firmly on the wellness travel map, Bali will always be a favourite simply due to the ease at which wellness comes in Bali.
 Balinese culture is centred around nature, connection and tranquillity and there’s the aesthetic appeal of the island too.
 For the budget traveller, Bali might be your best bet too.
 It’s so easy to either find a budget retreat or to simply rent a villa and join daily yoga and meditation classes and spa sessions as you go.
 No doubt you’ll also be surrounded with like-minded people where you can make friends for life.